 EBP Interferes With the Clinician's Decision Making

 This concern about EBP is generally offered in one of two ways.
 Some complain that EBP is simply a tool of insurance companies to be used in preventing practitioners from providing the right care in order to decrease the amount spent on care.1 While it is possible that an insurance company can misuse a particular piece of evidence to make incorrect decisions, these actions can be challenged and corrected.
 This possibility is far outweighed by the improvement in both quality and cost of care that can be achieved when practitioners use those tests and interventions that are shown to be more effective than others.
 This potential has led policy groups to recommend that the use of evidence be incorporated into health care practice.
 One such group is the Institute of Medicine (IOM), an independent group composed of scientists and practitioners and part of the National Academy of Sciences.
 They have examined the issues around EBP and have recommended that it is imperative that resources are made available to conduct systematic reviews and to develop trustworthy clinical guidelines.
-They state that such efforts will succeed in making health ...
+They state that such efforts will succeed ...